| 2 min read

 Othello House: Five-Star Built Green

-Today we’ll talk about the Built Green ™ certification program and one Better Builders project that was built to five-star standard.
+Today we’ll talk about the Built Green ™ certification program and one Better Builders project that was built to five-star standards.

 • Healthier, more comfortable living